- Abdominal Aortic Aneurysm

 Acute bacterial rhinosinusitis (ABRS) is an infection of both your nasal cavity and sinuses.
 It is caused by bacteria.

 - Acute Bronchitis

 Bronchitis is inflammation of the breathing tubes.
 These airways are called bronchi.
 This inflammation causes increased mucus production and other changes.
 Although there are several different types of bronchitis, the most common are acute and chronic.
 Bronchitis may also be called a chest cold.

 - Acute Liver Failure

-Acute liver failure is a rare condition that happens when your liver suddenly begins to lose its ability to function.
-This is frequently the immediate result of an overdose of medication or poisoning.
+Acute liver failure is when your liver suddenly begins to lose its ability to function.
+This often happens right after an overdose of medication or poisoning.

 Detailed information on acute lymphocytic leukemia, including symptoms, diagnosis, and treatment

 - Acute Spinal Cord Injury

 Car accidents, falls, and other injuries are a common cause of acute spinal cord injury.